 When working in the movement area, the work area must be established.
 Within the designated work area, the airport may change the traffic rules stated in this document.

-This will be handled in accordance with the procedures in chapter 13.
+This will be handled in accordance with the procedures in AR Part 5 Chapter 13.